 Electric bikes are becoming an increasingly popular choice of transportation in Washington.
 And for good reason: these battery-powered bicycles are both economical and eco-friendly.
+You also don’t need a license to ride one.
 Whether you’ve already purchased an e-bike or are considering one, take time to familiarize yourself on the electric bike laws in Washington.

 First let’s look at how Washington State law defines an electric bicycle:

 “Electric-assisted bicycle” means a bicycle with two or three wheels, a saddle, fully operative pedals for human propulsion, and an electric motor.
 The electric-assisted bicycle’s electric motor must have a power output of no more than seven hundred fifty watts.

 There are three different classifications, legal to ride in Washington:

 Sometimes, certain classifications may be not permitted for use on some roads or areas.
 Make sure you know before you go!

 An electric bicycle has a battery-powered motor attached to the frame.
 Some models essentially allow the cyclist the opportunity to ride without having to pedal at all – a real plus if traveling up a steep hill or great distance.
 However, the cyclist can also turn off the motor and use the pedals as you would any other bicycle.
 The electric bike also has a controller to monitor power consumption, distance covered, and current battery charge.

 Clearly, there are some advantages to owning an electric bicycle!
 For one, you can travel faster and with less effort than a traditional bicycle.
 It’s also an eco-friendly option for city dwellers and commuters as it produces no carbon emissions.